 In 2012, alongside her sisters Vicki and Amanda, Kelly began a journey to raise awareness about the plight of wild horses around the world.
 Their work taming New Zealand’s wild Kaimanawas, the American Mustangs and Australian Brumbies features in two documentaries and the hit-rating television show Keeping Up With The Kaimanawas which was watched by over half a million New Zealanders, as well as screening in Australia and the UK, making them a household name.

 In 2013 Penguin Random House commissioned the Wilson sisters’ autobiography For the Love of Horses, Kelly’s first number one bestselling title.
-Since then, their adventures taming wild horses has resulted in another three bestselling non-fiction titles; Stallion Challenges, Mustang Ride and Saving the Snowy Brumbies, as well as the number one bestselling children’s book Ranger, the Kaimanawa Stallion.
+Since then, their adventures taming wild horses has resulted in another four bestselling non-fiction titles; Stallion Challenges, Mustang Ride, Saving the Snowy Brumbies, and Taming the Wild, as well as the number one bestselling children’s book Ranger, the Kaimanawa Stallion.

 Back in 2012 when their journey with the Kaimanawas began, Kelly had no idea where her affinity for wild horses would take her.
 Now, alongside a long list of bestselling books and award-winning photographs of wild horses, Kelly is the only trainer in the world to have achieved top 6 finishes in the Extreme Mustang Makeover, Kaimanawa Stallion Challenges and Australian Brumby Challenge.